 1. Make sure sleeve length and leg length are spot on.
 Your sleeves should end right in the middle between your wrist bone, and where your thumb begins.
 Any longer is going to force you to push up and roll up your sleeves, which effects the lines of the design and makes you look bigger than you are.
 I've seen a lot of designers have the consensus that if a pant length is the right length, then there will be no "breaks" or folds in the hang of the pant.
 Now I know this is personal, so do what's best for you, but avoid fabric pooling at the ankles in order to get a flattering look.

 3. Check the skirt length.
-I have had a lot of my shorter and petite clients prefer a right at the knee, or above the knee final hem because anything longer tended to over whelm the body.
+I have had a lot of my shorter and petite clients prefer a right at the knee, or above the knee final hem because anything longer tends to over whelm the body.
 Other wise, they preferred to wear a full length skirt.
-Obviously its a personal taste preference, but a good rule of thumb to follow with skirt length is to know that its going to call attention to whatever part of your legs that the hem hits.
+Obviously this is a personal taste preference, but a good rule of thumb to follow with skirt length is to know that it's going to call attention to whatever part of your legs that the hem hits.
 If you love your calves and want to show them off, then a longer skirt might work great.

 Proportion Tip #5: Watch the fullness of your Sleeves

 I go way more in-depth on this topic in a later post, but as I showed above, the fullness of your sleeve is really important.
-But its not just about eliminating too much gathering.
-When I did alterations, one of the most common alterations I did all of the time is the slimming of the sleeves.
-You can go to this post to check it out and the reason its so important is that it really slims your body, and emphasizes your unique proportions when you don't have excess fabric in between the waist and the arm.
+But it's not just about eliminating too much gathering.
+When I did alterations, one of the most common alterations I did was slim the sleeves.
+You can go to this post to check it out and the reason it's so important is that it really slims your body, and emphasizes your unique proportions when you don't have excess fabric in between the waist and the arm.

 Proportion Tip #6: Honor your waistline